What’s the most troublesome area in your garden to landscape?

 - If forest grass does grow there, accessing it with a lawnmower can be difficult.

-- The canopy of the tree tends to prevent rainfall from reaching the ground.
+- The canopy of tall trees tends to prevent rainfall from reaching the ground.

-- The tree’s roots compete with other plants in the shade for water and nutrients.
+- The tree’s roots compete with other plants in the shady areas for water and nutrients.

 Creating a Successful Shade Garden

-If you want the crops you plant under full shade in your garden to thrive, you should:
+If you want the crops you plant under dense shade in your garden to thrive, you should: